buriburisuri/speech-to-text-wavenet/README.md

 Six spoons of fresh snow peas, five thick slabs of blue cheese, and maybe a snack for her brother Bob.
 </code></pre>

-As mentioned earlier, there is no character level language model, so there are some cases where capital letters, punctuations, and misspelled words.
+As mentioned earlier, there is no language model, so there are some cases where capital letters, punctuations, and words are misspelled.

 ## pre-trained models